Commitments

 Regional matching: Commitments must be in the same region as your cluster to be used by the Autoscaler.

-Priority order: When you have both Reserved Instances and Savings Plans, Cast AI uses Reserved Instances first (they provide the highest savings), then moves to Savings Plans once RIs are fully utilized.
+Priority order (AWS): When you have both Reserved Instances and Savings Plans, Cast AI uses Reserved Instances first (they provide the highest savings), then moves to Savings Plans once RIs are fully utilized.

 Commitment scope: The Autoscaler uses up to 100% of each assigned commitment.
 When a commitment reaches full capacity, scaling continues with regular On-Demand or Spot Instances.